If you are serious about increasing your organic traffic then you need to pay attention to your WordPress SEO.

 No matter how well you have optimized your WordPress site for SEO, if your website is loading very slow or having security issues then it will have a negative impact on your search engine ranking.

 Here is how you can prevent your site from losing search engine ranking from slow loading speed and security issues.

-When it comes to WordPress SEO, The loading time of your pages (speed) matters a lot.
+When it comes to WordPress SEO, the loading time of your website (speed) matters a lot.